colloqi/pisignage-server/README.md

     - ffprobe associated with ffmpeg needed to convert videos
     - imagemagick  creates thumbnails

-3. Two directories are created by the program ../media and ../media/_thumbnails.
+3. Three directories are created by the program /pisignage-server-data/media and /pisignage-server-data/data  /pisignage-server-data/db/.
 If these directories are not created server won't work as expected (for e.g. thumbnails won't be created if _thumbnails directory does not exit).
 In that case create those directories manually.

 4. You can also manage players using Browser(http://playerip:8000) or downloading Chrome app